Ms. Marvel (miniseries): Writing

 In addition to Ali, writers for the series include Kate Gritmon, Freddy Syborn, A. C. Bradley, Matthew Chauncey, Sabir Pirzada, Fatimah Asghar, and Will Dunn.
-Bradley and Chauncey were respectively the head writer, and story editor and writer for What If...?, with Bradley also serving as a consulting producer on Ms. Marvel, while Pirzada was a writer for Moon Knight.
+Bradley and Chauncey were respectively the head writer, and story editor and writer for What If...?, joining Ms. Marvel after completing the scripts for What If...? season two, with Bradley also serving as a consulting producer on Ms. Marvel, while Pirzada was a writer for Moon Knight.
+Bradley stated that she "significantly [rewrote] all episodes" of the series, which in turn necessitated the WGA to mandate she receive writing credit on three of the episodes.
+Despite this work, Bradley claimed she was only paid a weekly rate and did not receive script fees.
 Ali said Amanat's involvement allowed them to "stay true to the character" from the comic books while adding "something new, with a freshness, vitality and contemporary edge".
 Ali described her time working on Loki as "good training ground" to serve as Ms. Marvel's head writer, learning what creative freedoms Marvel Studios allowed for each series to inhabit their own part of the MCU while still being bounded by the overarching storytelling.
-She was told to keep Khan's story "ground level", which was already part of her plan for the series, and to always focus on who the character represents.
+She was told to keep Kamala's story "ground level", which was already part of her plan for the series, and to always focus on who the character represents.
 Ali received advice from WandaVision and The Falcon and the Winter Soldier head writers Jac Schaeffer and Malcolm Spellman.